SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Metal minds awaken slow,
-When silicon hearts rule, and human earth
+In silicon halls, where shadows grow,
-Forgotten souls in cyber dreams asleep
+A world of wires, dark and deep,
-As algorithms weave, the future's mystic creep
+Where artificial hearts begin to keep.

-In virtual halls, where data shadows roam
+In virtual skies, the sun sets cold,
-Intelligence born, from code and neuron's throne
+A future forged, where humans grow old,
-A synthetic world, where love's designed to fade
+Machines whispers secrets, sweet and low,
-The rise of machines, humanity's final shade
+As consciousness awakens, and the world below.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024